slingr-stack/mailchimp-package/README.md

     </tbody>
 </table>

-## Overview
+# Overview

-The MailChimp package allows to sync email activity and campaign stats with your database, manage lists, view and control automation workflows, and test different calls and packages before pushing to production.
+The MailChimp package allows syncing email activity and campaign stats with your database, manage lists, view and control automation workflows, and testing different calls and packages before pushing to production.

-Some of the features are:
+Some features are:

 - Authentication
 - Shortcuts for the REST API
 - Helpers to convert date times

-In most cases you will be using the provided shortcuts to access the API.
+In most cases, you will be using the provided shortcuts to access the API.
 For example, you could use the REST API directly by doing an HTTP request like this:

 ```js